Truth: Constructivist

 Social constructivism holds that truth is constructed by social processes, is historically and culturally specific, and that it is in part shaped through the power struggles within a community.
 Constructivism views all of our knowledge as "constructed," because it does not reflect any external "transcendent" realities (as a pure correspondence theory might hold).
 Rather, perceptions of truth are viewed as contingent on convention, human perception, and social experience.
 It is believed by constructivists that representations of physical and biological reality, including race, sexuality, and gender, are socially constructed.

 Giambattista Vico was among the first to claim that history and culture were man-made.
-Vico's epistemological orientation gathers the most diverse rays and unfolds in one axiom—verum ipsum factum—"truth itself is constructed".
+Vico's epistemological orientation unfolds in one axiom: verum ipsum factum—"truth itself is constructed".
 Hegel and Marx were among the other early proponents of the premise that truth is, or can be, socially constructed.
-Marx, like many critical theorists who followed, did not reject the existence of objective truth but rather distinguished between true knowledge and knowledge that has been distorted through power or ideology.
+Marx, like many critical theorists who followed, did not reject the existence of objective truth, but rather distinguished between true knowledge and knowledge that has been distorted through power or ideology.
 For Marx, scientific and true knowledge is "in accordance with the dialectical understanding of history" and ideological knowledge is "an epiphenomenal expression of the relation of material forces in a given economic arrangement".